PrachiJhamb95/GlobalForestChange/README.md

 Repository structure:

 Data: a folder that stores the data downloaded from google earth engine.
 You need to register for an account to access that data.
+Javascript: used to download data from Google earth engine.
 JupyterNotebook: stores the python codes in jupyter notebook.